Greenbelt Land

 What is the Green Belt?

 The Green Belt is a special part of our country and as such should be treated this way when thinking about planning and development.
 It was first conceived in 1930 and implemented by the 1947 Town and Country Planning Act.
-The Green Belt boundaries protect open countryside around cities and towns from becoming built up, to prevent urban sprawl.
-For this reason major Green Belts are located around urban centres such as London, Birmingham and Manchester.
+The Green Belt boundaries protect open countryside around cities and towns from becoming built up, to prevent urban sprawl, and for this reason the major Green Belts are located around urban centres such as London, Birmingham and Manchester.

 Rural land beyond the Green Belt is often protected in a similar fashion to Green Belt Land.
 These areas can come under a multitude of names such as ‘open countryside’ and ‘area beyond the Green Belt’ to name a few.
-These locations will need careful consideration in a similar mindset to Green Belt Planning.
-Something that Clear and Chartered Town Planners has vast experience within.
+These locations require careful consideration in a similar mindset to Green Belt Planning.
+Something that Clear and Chartered Town Planners have vast experience within.

 How do I know if my land is in Green Belt?